Coming to Ohio State to study engineering wasn't about what he wanted to be.

 The 40 students on Ohio State's EcoCAR team represent a range of majors and gain hands-on experience with engineering, marketing, educational outreach and more.
 Kibalama was the electric propulsion system lead engineer, contributing to the high-voltage system's design and integration, implementation and testing.

-Kibalama celebrated another first-place finish with the EcoCAR team this summer before returning home with a master's degree in electrical and computer engineering from Ohio State.
+Kibalama celebrated another first-place finish with the EcoCAR team the summer of 2017 before returning home with a master's degree in electrical and computer engineering from Ohio State.
 He's eager to get to work — to create green vehicles, to pioneer a new future for his country.

 "Growing up, my parents instilled in me the value of education — saying you can really change the world with it," Kibalama said.
 "I am really excited to see something I had a hand in on the road.
 It gives me great pride and joy that it is actually made in Uganda."